Two-Guys-and-a-Gal/NLP-Project/README.md

 #### 5. DELIVERABLES:
 - [x] README file - provides an overview of the project and steps for project reproduction
 - [x] Draft Jupyter Notebook - provides all steps taken to produce the project
-- [x] wrangle.py - provides reproducible code to automate acquiring, preparing, and splitting the corpus
+- [x] .py modules - provide reproducible code to automate acquiring, preparing, and splitting the corpus
-- [x] Report Jupyter Notebook - provides final presentation-ready wrangle, exploration, modeling, and summary
+- [x] Final Jupyter Notebook - provides presentation-ready wrangle, exploration, modeling, and summary
-- [x] 2-5 Slide Slide Deck - includes 2 visualizations and an executive summary with recommendations and next steps
+- [x] 2-5 Slide Slide Deck - includes an executive summary, visualizations, recommendations & next steps